FormulaMonks/thicket/packages/thicket-pubications/16-apps-you-might-find-in-a-decentralised-app-store-by-mid-2018.md

 This past September, my team at Citrusbyte embarked on a research project into decentralised applications.
 We set our goal to build a decentralised clone of Vine—the GIF sharing app.
 We started out from scratch, coding small, step-by-step sized features one at a time.
 We refactored once the new concepts were settling in our minds and came up with new concepts of our own.

-You can read more on our mission to evaluate the maturity of IPFS’s network, how we weighed strategies for building decentralised apps and the problems we ran into here: [The state of frontend development with IPFS in 2017](http://bits.citrusbyte.com/the-state-of-frontend-development-with-IPFS-in-2017/).
+You can read more on our mission to evaluate the maturity of IPFS’s network, how we weighed strategies for building decentralised apps and the problems we ran into here: [The state of Frontend development with IPFS in 2017](http://bits.citrusbyte.com/the-state-of-Frontend-development-with-IPFS-in-2017/).

 In discussions, we came up with a large number of ideas for decentralised apps that we don't have time to build ourselves, but would love to see other people build.
 This post lists out 16 such ideas.